act-rules/act-rules.github.io/_rules/document-has-no-repeated-content-g0m9ub.md

 #### Passed Example 3

 This document has no [block of repeated content][] because it does not link any other document.
-Note that here the `aside` element is not a [block of repeated content][] because this document links to no other.
+Note that the `aside` element might actually be repeated on other pages of the same website, but without direct link to them, it does not fulfil the condition for being a [block of repeated content][].

 ```html
 <html lang="en">